Volkswagen Polo review

 The economical and powerful engine range is a big selling point for the Polo, with the 1.4 TDI diesel capable of over 80mpg.
 The Polo received a thorough overhaul in 2014, including a revised specification range, new engines from the up! city car and Golf-sourced in-car tech.

-A BlueMotion TSI engine - the first of its kind in the VW line-up - will become available later in the year, alongside a replacement fro the current Polo GTI.
-Offering in three- or five-door body styles, the trim levels currently on offer are S, S A/C, SE, SE Design, SEL and BlueGT.
-At the moment, power comes from a choice of three petrol engines and one diesel unit, with all bar the BlueGT's 148bhp 1.4-litre TSI sold in two stages of tune.
+There are three- or five-door body styles, and trim levels comprise S, S A/C, SE, SE Design, SEL and BlueGT.
+Power comes from a choice of petrol engines and one diesel unit, with all bar the BlueGT's 148bhp 1.4-litre TSI sold in two stages of tune.
+In addition, there's a fuel efficient BlueMotion diesel, while a new Polo GTI with a 1.8-litre turbo petrol engine has recently arrived at the top of the range.

 Our choice: Polo 1.2 TSI SE

 Whichever model you decide to go for, the Volkswagen Polo is a stylish little car.
-It lacks the imaginative styling of the Renault Clio, but it looks smart and understated.
+It lacks the imaginative styling of the Renault Clio and new Mazda 2, but it looks smart and understated.
 The interior quality is up there with bigger cars like the VW Golf, and puts it ahead of rivals like the Ford Fiesta and Peugeot 208 when it comes to sitting inside the car.

 While the Polo isn’t the most exciting car to look at, you can’t fault its fit and finish.
 Tight shut lines are a sign of its quality, plus the classless looks mean it will appeal to a broad cross-section of customers.

-Inside though, there's a new three-spoke steering wheel and the same infotainment system as found in the MkVII Golf.
+Inside, there's a new three-spoke steering wheel and the same infotainment system as found in the MkVII Golf.
 A five-inch touchscreen is standard on entry-level models, with all variants getting Bluetooth connectivity, DAB digital radio and a USB port.
-Opting for higher spec models adds a 6.5-inch display that is better suited to the smartphone-style swiping movements used to navigate through the different menus.
+Opting for higher spec models adds a 6.5-inch display that is better suited to smartphone-style swiping movements used to navigate through the different menus.

 Kicking things off once again is S trim, which is now slightly better equipped but still doesn't even get air-con.
 For that, you'll need to go for the S A/C model, although we'd recommend mid-range SE, which comes with 15-inch alloy wheels, a chrome-trimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirros.

 Go for new SE Design for a more stylish look, including 16-inch alloys, black gloss exterior detailing, front fog lights, tinted rear lights and windows, plus front sports seats and revised interior upholstery.
-SEL cars builds on SE spec with a number of these styling changes, but also features standard-fit parking sensors.
-BlueGT tops the range at launch, a unique body kit, lower sports suspension and even bigger rims signalling the presence of a 148bhp 1.4-litre TSI petrol engine.
+SEL cars builds on SE spec with a number of these styling changes, but also feature standard-fit parking sensors.
+BlueGT models get a unique body kit, lower sports suspension and even bigger rims signalling the presence of a 148bhp 1.4-litre TSI petrol engine.

 A new engine in the Polo is the 1.4-litre three-cylinder diesel.
 It's a little harsh on start up but for a diesel engine in such a small car it's surprisingly well isolated.
 It's not a s refined as the petrol engines but even when you really pressing on you'll still return around 70mpg in real world driving.
 It's claimed economy figure stands at 83mpg.
 The engine is also a little heavier so the Polo isn't as agile in the corners.

-The Volkswagen Polo BlueGT is powered by a revised 1.4 TSI engine with 148bhp and 250Nm of torque, which means it goes from 0-62mph in 7.8 seconds - impressive for a car like this.
-The new Polo GTI will get a choice of six-speed manual and hi-tech seven-speed twin-clutch transmission when it arrives later this year, along with retuned suspension and a lower ride height.
+The Volkswagen Polo BlueGT is powered by a revised 1.4 TSI engine with 148bhp and 250Nm of torque, which means it goes from 0-62mph in 7.8 seconds - impressive for a car with economy in mind.
+The new Polo GTI has six-speed manual or seven-speed twin-clutch gearbox options, while the new 1.8 TSI turbocharged engine is a smaller capacity version of the 2.0 TSI found in the Golf GTI.
+It delivers excellent overtaking torque, and the GTI manages 0-62mph in 6.7 seconds.

-The Polo came home a disappointing 119th in our Driver Power 2014 satisfaction survey, and as it’s only had a minor facelift, any owner niggles may remain.
-However, it does benefit from VW’s latest touchscreen technology, and will come with the most recent software, so it should run smoothly.
+The pre-facelift Polo finished our Driver Power 2014 satisfaction survey in a lowly 119th place, so VW will be hoping for a stronger showing in this year’s poll.
+On the plus side, it does benefit from VW’s latest touchscreen technology, and will come with the most recent software, so it should run smoothly.

-be turned off), traction control, brake assist and post-collision brake application.
-Extras include adaptive cruise control and parking sensors.
 The Polo earned a five-star Euro NCAP rating in 2009, and the percentage score should improve with the new model.
-But only four airbags are standard, with curtain bags costing an extra £640.
+However, it only gets four airbags as standard – curtain bags will set you back an extra £465.

 The Polo's 280-litre boot is not bad for its class, but it's nowhere near as spacious as the Honda Jazz and it's not great for trips to the dump.
 Split-folding rear seats are standard across the range, which boosts the capacity to 952 litres.
 The Peugeot 208’s 1,152 litres means the Polo falls behind for boot space in its class, but it does get a false floor for hiding valuables.